seatgeek/soulmate/README.markdown

  * Results are ordered by a user-specified score
  * Arbitrary metadata for each item (at SeatGeek we're storing both a url and a subtitle)

-Soulmate can offer suggestions for multiple types of items in a single query.
 An item is a simple JSON object that looks like:

     {
       "id": 3,